 - Pay rate is based on the Federal Minimum Wage or the State of Ohio Minimum Wage, whichever is greater.

 - Students may NOT hold a Federal Work-Study job and a PACE job at the same time.
+Students may not hold a PACE job and an RA position at same time.

 Students must be enrolled to earn PACE funds.
 For summer semester exceptions, email